Frequently asked questions

 Q.) What does my Chihuahua puppy come with?

 A.) Your puppy comes with a Two Year Health Guarantee for life-threatening genetic defects, with a signed puppy contract.
-They also come with a small sample bag of the food they are on, scent blanket that smells like their mom and siblings, toys, vaccination & deworming records.
+They also come with a small sample bag of the food they are currently eating, a scent blanket that smells like their mom and siblings, toys, and vaccination & deworming records.
 All puppies are examined by a Licensed Veterinarian between 7 - 8 weeks.
-The records from this appointment will be in their go home folder along with informational sheets on chihuahuas and hypoglycemia.
+The records from this appointment will be in their go-home folder along with informational sheets on chihuahuas and hypoglycemia.

 All our puppies are handled and loved on every single day.
 We play with their feet, tail, and ears often to get them used to it.
-The puppies and their mothers are kept in our living room and den area, so they get used to all the usual household noises like vacuums, crinkling of paper/plastic bags, big dogs barking, T.V., pots and pans , ect.
-We do our best to expose them to as many sights and sounds as possible while they are growing, so they will be a more well rounded pet and the transition from our home to yours will be as smooth as possible.
+The puppies and their mothers are kept in our living room and den area, so they get used to all the usual household noises like vacuums, crinkling of paper/plastic bags, big dogs barking, T.V., pots, and pans, etc. We do our best to expose them to as many sights and sounds as possible while they are growing, so they will be a more well-rounded pet and the transition from our home to yours will be as smooth as possible.

 Q.) When can my puppy come home?